w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * The **different subsequent stages**
 * The output can be stored in the DFS, forming a **materialized view**

-Early stages of map-reduce operations often represent the heaviest amount of data access, so b
+Early stages of map-reduce operations often represent the heaviest amount of data access

-* Building and saving them once as a basis for many downstream uses saves a lot of work!
+* **Building and saving them** once as a basis for many downstream uses saves a lot of work!

-Slow due to data replication and disk I/O
+*Slow due to data replication and disk I/O*

 # Spark [@zaharia2010spark]